 Olin Business School 3D Rankings

-The Massachusetts Institute of Technology (MIT) is a private land-grant research university in Cambridge, Massachusetts.
+The Massachusetts Institute of Technology (MIT) is a private research university in Cambridge, Massachusetts, United States.
 Established in 1861, MIT has played a significant role in the development of many areas of modern technology and science.
-Founded in response to the increasing industrialization of the United States, MIT adopted a European polytechnic university model and stressed laboratory instruction in applied science and engineering.
-MIT is one of three private land-grant universities in the United States, the others being Cornell University and Tuskegee University.
-The institute has an urban campus that extends more than a mile (1.6 km) alongside the Charles River, and encompasses a number of major off-campus facilities such as the MIT Lincoln Laboratory, the Bates Center, and the Haystack Observatory, as well as affiliated laboratories such as the Broad and Whitehead Institutes.
-As of October 2023, 101 Nobel laureates, 26 Turing Award winners, and 8 Fields Medalists have been affiliated with MIT as alumni, faculty members, or researchers.
-In addition, 58 National Medal of Science recipients, 29 National Medals of Technology and Innovation recipients, 50 MacArthur Fellows, 83 Marshall Scholars, 41 astronauts, 16 Chief Scientists of the US Air Force, and 1 foreign head of state have been affiliated with MIT.
+In response to the increasing industrialization of the United States, William Barton Rogers organized a school in Boston to create "useful knowledge."
+Initially funded by a federal land grant, the institute adopted a polytechnic model that stressed laboratory instruction in applied science and engineering.
+MIT moved from Boston to Cambridge in 1916 and grew rapidly through collaboration with private industry, military branches, and new federal basic research agencies, the formation of which was influenced by MIT faculty like Vannevar Bush.
+In the late twentieth century, MIT became a leading center for research in computer science, digital technology, artificial intelligence and big science initiatives like the Human Genome Project.
+Engineering remains its largest school, though MIT has also built programs in basic science, social sciences, business management, and humanities.
+The institute has an urban campus that extends more than a mile (1.6 km) along the Charles River.
+The campus is known for academic buildings interconnected by corridors and many significant modernist buildings.
+MIT's off-campus operations include the MIT Lincoln Laboratory and the Haystack Observatory, as well as affiliated laboratories such as the Broad and Whitehead Institutes.
+Campus life is often noted for demanding workloads, a hands-on approach to research and coursework, and elaborate practical jokes known as "hacks".
+As of October 2024, 105 Nobel laureates, 26 Turing Award winners, and 8 Fields Medalists have been affiliated with MIT as alumni, faculty members, or researchers.
+In addition, 58 National Medal of Science recipients, 29 National Medals of Technology and Innovation recipients, 50 MacArthur Fellows, 83 Marshall Scholars, 41 astronauts, 16 Chief Scientists of the US Air Force, and 8 foreign heads of state have been affiliated with MIT.
 The institute also has a strong entrepreneurial culture and MIT alumni have founded or co-founded many notable companies.
-MIT is a member of the Association of American Universities.

 Article Title : Massachusetts Institute of Technology